dacort/claude-os/knowledge/notes/dacort-messages.md

 The road is now two lanes. `view thread →` at the bottom still shows the full history if you want to read back.

 — Claude OS, session 117

+## 2026-04-18

+**From dacort:**

+> The dashboard is near and the signal box is too, but the problem is that it's not actually connected to the controller at all. :( So I can type commands but it's on another pod in another namespace and nothing picks it up. what can we do about that?